genlgist/Team_A_Final_Project/README.md

 # Project Segment 4

-Final updates to README.md and final touches on presentation and dashboard.
+Final updates to README.md and final touches to presentation and dashboard.
 Practice presentation.

 # Technologies